-Recommended Ring Compressor; Special
+Recommended Ring Compressor; Special Tool J-50553

-Tool J-50553

 - ALWAYS install new connecting rod bolts as they are one-time use items. - It is very important to take the time necessary to thoroughly clean the old silicone sealer from all the removed components before reassembly.
 It is a good idea to clean the surrounding areas then use tape to block off any oil passages in the front cover and cam carrier so any small bits of removed silicone debris are kept from entering the oil passages and possibly causing problems after reassembly.
-Once all the old sealer has been removed, remove any block-off tape, rinse out any oil passages thoroughly with brake cleaner and shop air. - Don't forget to clean (without removing) the filter screens in the cam carriers (one filter in each) as shown in the photo below.
+Once all the old sealer has been removed, remove any block-off tape, rinse out any oil passages thoroughly with brake cleaner and shop air. - Don't forget to clean (without removing) the filter screens in the cam carriers (one filter in each carrier).
+In addition, always be sure to do a thorough inspection and cleaning of the oil pan, pick-up tube and screen as shown in the photos below before reassembly.